leo-project/leofs/docs/issues/documentation-issues.md

   - The consistency level is configured in this file.
 It should not be modified while the system is running."
 I believe this should be rephrased somewhat.
     - [ ] **Yes. should be rephrased by "consistency.num_of_replicas should not be modified while the system  is running.""**
   - What would happen if I'm to actually modify it while system is running? and Which parts of system I'm supposed to restart if I'm to change it in this file?
 Also it kind of gives impression that it's not possible to modify consistency level on running system, but there is "leofs-adm update-consistency-level" command for that!
+    - [ ] **Will document that what would happen when modifying consistency.num_of_replicas while system is running and which parts of system should be restarted to reflect changes**
     - [ ] **Will document that if you want changes to be temporal, just do update-consistency-level**
     - [ ] **Will document that if you want changes to be parmanent, edit the section of consistency.\* in leo_manager.conf and also do update-consistency-level that distributes the change to all of the members without forcing them to restart.**
   - "consistency.rack_aware_replicas     # of rack-aware replicas" - there is no information about what it does